AndrewSales/XQS/README.md

 ## At the command line

-Basic [command scripts](https://docs.basex.org/wiki/Commands#Command_Scripts) are provided to run XQS using BaseX in standalone mode.
+Basic [command scripts](https://docs.basex.org/wiki/Commands#Command_Scripts) are provided in `bin/` to run XQS using BaseX in standalone mode.
 This allows you to use XQS as a straightforward, standalone validator.

 The `-b` options given below simply bind a variable; their order is not significant.